bsibanda3/mywebclass-agile-docs/documentation/theme_1/initiatives/Epics/Stories/WebsiteCreateStories2.md

-"As a front end developer I want to ensure MyWebClass appears in search engines"
+"As a front end developer I want to ensure MyWebClass appears in search engines."

 Acceptance Criteria: Google Search Console account is created URL inspection tool has indexed and crawled MyWebClass